KraXen72/crankshaft/README.md

 - no unnecesarry built-in features that can't be turned off
 - maintained & open source
 - a lot of customisation options (settings)
-- userscript support (can be disabled)
+- userscript support (off by default)
-- discord rpc support (can be disabled)
+- discord rpc support (off by default)
+- customisable matchmaker (off by default)
 - built-in hotkeys: [more about them here](https://github.com/KraXen72/crankshaft#hotkeys)

 ## quality of life